Genogram Symbols Guide

 Cutoff

-Complete emotional disconnection - no contact
+Complete emotional disconnection

 Cutoff Repaired

-Previously cutoff relationship now restored
+Previously cutoff, now restored

 Indifferent

-Lack of emotional investment or concern for the other
+Lack of emotional investment

 Never Met